The Changeling Hypothesis:

 At some point during OotP, if not before the opening of the story, it seems inarguable that Voldemort became sufficiently aware of his connection to Harry to attempt to use it as an observation post, and these attempts did not always, or did not always immediately provoke a reaction from the scar.
 This campaign on Tom’s part ultimately ended in disaster.
 To the point that by the opening of HBP he had taken to using Occlumency to block the connection.

 Albus Dumbledore claims that Voldemort found the attempt to take possession of Harry and use him as a hostage at the end of OotP too painful to sustain.
-I do not know whether this is another of Dumbledore’s mistakes, his fibs, or what, for we did not actually witness that attempt.
+I do not know whether this is another of Dumbledore’s mistakes, one of his fibs, or what, for we did not actually get to witness that attempt.
 Harry was too overcome with the pain of the contact himself to be a reliable observer and we never got an outside point of view.
 There had certainly been no indication that Voldemort found his new ability to physically touch Harry the summer before painful to himself, although that was certainly still painful to Harry.

 They certainly had no trouble both hitching a ride with Nagini.
 I think Lily’s protection having originally been proof against both physical touch and any future psychic possession to be a viable hypothesis.
 But Lily was not able to drive Tom out of Harry before he killed her.
 And the soul fragment was stuck there once there was no other place for it to go.